TopGuru777/next-ecommerce/README.md

 npm install
 ```

-4. Create your .env.local file on root folder(next-e-commerce) with this content.
+4. Create your .env.local file on root folder(next-ecommerce) with this content.
 Put your firebase keys.

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY = your-firebase-api-key